GDATASoftwareAG/smartvmi/plugins/inmemoryscanner/Readme.md

 Shared memory regions that are not the base image of the process are skipped by default in order to reduce scanning time.
 This behavior can be controlled via the `scan_all_regions` config option.
-To further optimize scan duration, memory regions >50MB will be ignored as well.
-If desired, it is possible to increase or reduce the threshold via the `maximum_scan_size` config option.

 ### In Depth Example